teamnah/teachmehow/README.md

-# Project Name

-Teach Me How
+# Teach Me How

-> A platform for connecting people who want to learn things with people who want to teach things.
+A platform for connecting people who want to learn things with people who want to teach things.

 ## Team